MoOx/phenomic/docs/content/docs/setup.md

 ```

 **⚠️ If you got errors here, please double check that you have required version of
-Node and NPM specified at the top of this page.**
+Node and YARN specified at the top of this page.**

 After you answer some questions, your project is ready.